Call for Presentations

 PROCEDURE FOR SUBMITTING A PROGRAM PROPOSAL

-CONSIDER the presentation format you wish to propose using the options listed below.
+- Consider the presentation you wish to propose using the Presentation Format options listed below.

-At the end of the on-line submission document is a “Participation Agreement” (see last page of this Call for Presentations for hard copy).
+- At the end of the on-line submission document is a “Participation Agreement”.
 Be sure the primary presenter reads and discusses the terms of the “Participation Agreement” with all co-presenters; the primary presenter must check a box indicating ALL co-presenters agree to these terms.

 Seminar: Thorough discussion of a topic by an individual or group of up to four persons having essentially the same perspective.
 Proposals must clearly define the subject to be discussed.
 Length of time is one or two hours.
 NOTE: There are very few 2-hour slots on the program.